chasegeaton/racing-pintos/README.md

 This can be used to test for race conditions in a PintOS project.

-Usage:
+## Usage

     ./racing-pintos.py [-p N] [-t N] PATH PROJECT

-The -p flag specifies how many concurrent processes to spawn.
+The `-p` flag specifies how many concurrent processes to spawn.

-The -t flag specifies how many times each processes repeats the tests.
+The `-t` flag specifies how many times each processes repeats the tests.

-PATH is the path to the root PintOS directory that contains the source.
+`PATH` is the path to the root PintOS directory that contains the source.

-PROJECT is the PintOS project that is to be tested.
+`PROJECT` is the PintOS project that is to be tested.

-# Example:
+## Example

     ./racing-pintos.py src threads

-This will test the threads project with one process and run the tests only once.
+This will test the threads project from the PintOS directory called `src` with one process and each process will run the tests only once.

-    ./racing-pintos.py -p 5 -t 5 src vm
+    ./racing-pintos.py -p 5 -t 5 pintos vm

-This will test the vm project with five processes and run the tests five times for each process.
+This will test the vm project from the PintOS directory `pintos` using five processes and each process will run the tests five times.

+## Results

+### `result_summary.output`

+This file contains a summary of the results for each process.
+It is stored in the same directory as where the script is run.

+### `raw-test-results.output` and `raw-test-builds.output`

+These files contain the raw build output and the raw test output for every run of the tests.